Liquid Omega-3 Fish Oil Vs. Capsules: Which Is More Effective?

 Capsules can create absorption issues for other reasons as well.
 It is well known in the pharmaceutical industry that different delivery methods can impact the bioavailability of medications.
 For instance, researchers have found that certain types of liquid medications can be 30 – 37% more bioavailable than the capsule equivalents.

-One reason for the significant difference could be that with liquids, there’s no capsule that has to be digested before the contents are absorbed by the body.
+With liquids, there’s no capsule that has to be digested before the contents are absorbed by the body.
+This means liquid fish oil offers enhanced bioavailability compared to taking fish oil supplements in capsule form.

 Rancidity Problems

-As we’ve addressed in other articles, omega-3 oils are highly susceptible to spoiling (or oxidizing) due to the fatty acids’ many double bonds.
-According to numerous international studies, most fish oil supplements are rancid long before their stated expiration date.
+As we’ve addressed in other articles, omega-3 oils are susceptible to spoiling (or oxidizing) due to the fatty acids’ many double bonds.
+According to numerous international studies, many fish oil supplements are rancid long before their stated expiration date.

 Unfortunately, heat and oxygen exposure during the encapsulation process can contribute to turning fish oils rancid.
 In addition, when fish oil is put into capsules, people no longer taste and smell what they are getting.
-Since our taste buds are adept at assessing oxidation, capsules can make it harder for consumers to assess whether their oil is rancid or not.
+Since our taste buds help us assess oxidation, capsules can make it harder for consumers to assess whether their oil is rancid or not.

-Omega-3s are beneficial for maintaining a healthy microbiome.
+Microbiome magic: Omega-3s are beneficial for the microbiome.
 But how these fatty acids impact the bacteria in our gut and mouth may depend in part on the delivery form.

 Liquid Fish Oil May Balance the Microbiome More Effectively

-Aside from the above issues, research on the microbiome also sheds light on why fish oil capsules may be less effective than getting your omega-3s from foods and liquids.
+Aside from the above issues, research on the microbiome also sheds light on why fish oil capsules may be less effective than getting your omega-3s from foods and in liquid form.

 Importantly, it’s not just the gut that has a microbiome.
 The mouth also contains a unique ecosystem of some 700 different bacteria species.
 This oral microbiome is deeply involved in our relationship with disease.
 For instance, new research shows that the same bacteria that causes periodontitis (a common gum infection) also seems to be responsible for the onset of Alzheimer’s disease.